Archive for the ‘June 24’ Category

 +++++++++++++++++++++++++++++++++++++++++++++++++

-Devotion for Thursday, Friday, and Saturday Before Proper 8, Year B (ELCA Daily Lectionary) 1 comment
+Devotion for Monday and Tuesday After Proper 7, Year B (ELCA Daily Lectionary) 1 comment

 Image in the Public Domain